BEHIND OUR PRODUCTIONS

-Every other month, we host a meet for self-identifying women to discuss professional and personal development, business, activism and the arts.
+Every other month, we host a meet for self-identifying women to discuss professional and personal development, business, civic engagement and the arts.
 These meets are town-hall-style, oriented toward networking, with 30 open mic announcements, a lineup of local vendors and a DJ'd dance hour.
 Around these meet-ups, we produce our URL digital residency for women visual artists; we partner with six artists per year to provide visibility around their work and create site-specific installations at our meet-ups and events.
 We also host other industry-specific meets throughout the year, depending on the needs of our community.
 For more info, please visit our meet page.

 At the start of ever year, we host Community Caucus, an annual gathering for activists, nonprofits and thought leaders to present issues, share ideas and discuss plans for effective change.
 Click here to submit an idea for 2018's Caucus.

 "SHE TALKS" is a discussion-based personal and professional development series tackling everything from finances to intersectional feminism.
 Some of our SHE TALKS events directly fundraise for fellow, local nonprofits, while others are hosted in collaboration with other organizations.
 In the last two years, we've hosted SHE TALKS discussions with the YWCA, Life Works, Austin Design Week, General Assembly and more.